icn-navigator/Documentation/Testing and Deployment/Deployment.md

 	3 ---> 4[Updated server replaces previous deployment]
 ```

+>[!Info]
+> Render's official documentation on automated deployment can be found at: https://render.com/docs/deploys

 #### Handling Production Bugs

 Typically the most likely time to encounter bugs is during the rollout of a new deployment.
 We can mitigate the likelihood of this, as well as the impact of it should it still happen through 2 key properties of our development and deployment plans: